firstname.lastname@example.org • +44 (0) 777 3795 491 • LinkedIn • Schedule

 See my case studies page for examples of my work with a variety of companies.

-I enjoy providing informal advice and help to startups of all kinds, in industries from energy trading to dog grooming.
-Email me if you would like to come to Notting Hill for coffee and a brainstorm about your startup.
+I enjoy providing advice and help to startups of all kinds, in industries from energy trading to dog grooming.
+I can do this in several ways:

 I speak and consult regularly on various software-development topics.
-For example, last year I gave a talk at Hacker News London on "Why your startup needs tests" - watch it below if you are interested (or download and watch the video if it doesn't display below).
+For example, a few years ago I gave a talk at Hacker News London on "Why your startup needs tests" - watch it below if you are interested (or download and watch the video if it doesn't display below).

 I get few opportunities to write code in my current job, so I try to keep my skills up by working on one or two programming projects in my spare time.
 These have included:

 In the 1990s I studied mathematics as a student at Reed College and the University of California at Berkeley.
 During that time I: